List of Homeland characters: Cynthia Walden

+M.M.

+Played by Mido Hamada, M.M. is the alias given to Abu Nazir's munitions expert, who is first seen meeting with Roya Hammad.
+M.M. later leads an assault on the Gettysburg tailor shop where Brody's suicide vest was manufactured, killing several CIA agents and injuring several others, in order to retrieve a large case hidden behind the walls.
+Saul visits Aileen Morgan hoping she can identify M.M., but she names a former classmate to deceive Saul into negotiating her transfer out of solitary confinement.
+M.M. and Roya later transport Brody to a meeting with Nazir, who arrives undercover in the U.S. M.M. is ultimately arrested alongside the rest of his cell by the CIA while transporting equipment to bomb a veterans' homecoming ceremony.

 Scott Ryan

 Played by Tim Guinee, Scott Ryan is the chief of special operations at the CIA.
 He oversees the operation to eliminate Majid Javadi's terrorist network in Iran, as well as the operation (led by Brody) to assassinate IRGC Chief Danesh Akbari.
-Years later, he assists Saul in negotiating peace talks between the U.S. and Afghanistan, and attempts to save Anna Pomerantseva, Saul's highly valuable Russian asset, from capture by the GRU.
+Years later, he assists Saul in negotiating peace talks between the U.S. and Afghanistan, and unsuccessfully attempts to save Anna Pomerantseva, Saul's highly valuable Russian asset, from capture by the GRU.

 Leo Carras

 Played by Sam Underwood, Leo Carras is Dana's boyfriend who she meets while in therapy.
 After Dana is released, she continues sneaking into the hospital to see Leo, and the two of them soon run away together.
 Jessica and Mike investigate and learn that Leo was only placed in psychiatric care to cover up his possible involvement in his brother's death, which he claimed was a suicide to Dana.
 Dana confronts Leo after seeing news reports on their disappearance name Leo as a suspect in his brother's death.
 Leo confesses that his brother died while the two of them were playing Russian Roulette with their father's gun at Leo's suggestion.
+Dana abandons Leo and turns herself in.

 Paul Franklin

-Played by Jason Butler Harner, Paul Franklin is an associate of Bennett's law firm, who arranges a meeting between Carrie and Bennett.
+Played by Jason Butler Harner, Paul Franklin is an associate of Leland Bennett, whose law firm represents clients funding terrorist activities (including IGRC deputy chief Majid Javadi).
+Franklin arranges to have Carrie released from psychiatric detention and introduces her to Bennett.
 When he and Bennett are led to believe that the CIA has discovered the Langley bomber, Franklin arrives at the motel where he had been hiding out, and kills him.